-4.35 Elections - The majority of the costs of administering the London Assembly, Mayor of London and General Election in 2024 will be reclaimed from the Greater London Authority (GLA) and the UK Government's Consolidated Fund.
-The reclaiming process has commenced and there is a risk that the Council has incurred some costs which cannot be reclaimed.
-Earmarked election reserves were created at the end of 2023-24 to mitigate this risk.
+- 4.42 Elections The majority of the costs of administering the London Assembly, Mayor of London and General Election in 2024 will be reclaimed from the Greater London Authority (GLA) and the UK Government's Consolidated Fund.
+As the criteria for reclaiming costs becomes clearer, there is a risk that the Council has incurred costs which cannot be reclaimed.
+Earmarked election reserves were created at the end of 2023-24 to mitigate this risk. - 4.43 Public Health There is uncertainty in future years' funding owing to continuity of the supplementary substance misuse treatment and recovery (SSMTR) additional grants not confirmed to date.

-4.36 There are potential extra staffing vacancy savings above the current level of 3% implemented across the directorate.
+4.44 There are potential extra staffing vacancy savings above the current level of 3% implemented across the directorate.